cobase2010/sc2-landlubber/README.md

 ## Level

 The bot wins all races some of the time against Difficulty.Harder (called "Very Hard" in-game) and all the time against Difficulty.Hard (called "Harder" in-game).
-Zerg seems to be the easiest.

 Usual score at 5/10/19 minutes game time: